Visit the Campbell Scientific Forum to submit your question to users around the world.

 It is possible that an older version of Short Cut is being used.
 Download the latest version of Short Cut.

-If the latest version of Short Cut for Windows has already been downloaded, open the program.
+If the latest version of Short Cut has already been downloaded, open the program.

 Can external devices be switched on and off using a datalogger?